 JS: You get what you pay for.
 My grandfather and uncle were NYC Garmentos and always taught me the differences between quality and quantity.

-GETTING TO KNOW YOU is a series of interviews with the WHOSAY team and an excuse to listen to Julie Andrews, as if you needed one.
+GETTING TO KNOW YOU is a series of interviews with the WHOSAY team.
 Previously, you’ve had the chance to meet eight awesome WHOSAYers; Katina Kontarakis, West Coast Account Director, Mike Swart, Head of Shopping Marketing, Lisa Bryant, Marketing Manager, Sam Jones, Master Storyteller, Kay Blair, Digital Media Buyer, Joel Ponce, Account Director, Josh Venkataraman, Campaign Activation Coordinator and Caitlin Curry, Account Manager.